 If you ask something people don’t know how to answer, they don’t leave you standing.
-They point, they explain – in Japanese, but anyway, they show, they accompany.
+They point, they explain – in Japanese, but anyway, they show.
+And they accompany.

 Come, she waved, come, come.

-We walked down the pitch-dark street – in the direction I expected the river to be.
-We walked next to each other without saying a word.
-We walked in silence until we got to a streetlight.
+In the direction I expected the river to be, we walked down the pitch-dark street.
+We walked next to each other without saying one single word.
+We walked in awkward silence until we got to a streetlight.

-The lady pointed in the direction I expected the river to be and said “River”.
+There, the lady pointed into the direction I expected the river to be and said “River”.

-Then she smiled, turned, and walked back in the other direction.
+Then she smiled, turned, and walked back in the opposite direction.

 Arigato gozaimasu – thank you very much.